johanholmerin/tscm-examples/README.md

 ## Usage

-Instructions for each the macros is available in its folder.
-See the [tscm](https://github.com/johanholmerin/tscm) repo for instructions on compiler setup.
+Usage instructions for the macros are available at the links below.
+For compiler setup instructions, see the [tscm](https://github.com/johanholmerin/tscm) repo.

 ## Macros